jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: python

-    AttributeError: 'Jane' object has no attribute 'the_first'
+    AttributeError: 'Jane' object has no attribute 'first_name'

 * I add a value for ``first_name`` to the :ref:`definition<how to make a class>`

   .. code-block:: python
-    :lineno-start: 31
+    :lineno-start: 22
     :emphasize-lines: 5

     # class Jane(src.person.Person): pass